General GRAD 701 Course Information

 - Teaching workshops offered through the academic unit (note that these must be related to teaching and approved in advance by the TA Training Program Manager)

-- Satisfactory course completion requires submission of a reflection activity assignment for each of the four activities in which the student participated.
+- Satisfactory course completion requires submission of a reflection activity assignment for each of the four activities the student completed.

 - Course administration and submission of assignments occurs via Blackboard.